domokane/FinancePy/README.md

 `pip install --upgrade financepy`

 I have encountered problems using Anaconda3-2020.07 due to some Numba and LLVMLite problems.
-However Anaconda3-2020.02 works.
+However, Anaconda3-2020.02 works.

 ## Using FinancePy in a Jupyter Notebook

 Once financepy has been installed, it is easy to get started.

-Just download the project and examine the set of Jupyter Notebooks in the notebooks folder.
+Just download the project and examine the set of Jupyter Notebooks in the notebook folder.

-A pdf manual describing all of the functions can be found in the project directory.
+A pdf manual describing all the functions can be found in the project directory.

 ## Overview